Consumer Psychology And Research – psy322 (3 credits)

 Consumer Needs, Perceptions, and Attitudes

-Explain the relationship between consumer psychology and marketing communications.
+- Explain the effect of consumer needs, perceptions, and attitudes on designing marketing communications.

 The University of Phoenix reserves the right to modify courses.